jferdy/CountDrops/README.md

 # CountDrops
-A Java application to get and manage CFU counts on large number of samples.
+A Java application to manage CFU counts on large number of samples.